Kootut teokset | Samlade skrifter | Selected Works

 It was indubitably freedom that laid the first stone for the walls of Rome.
 Freedom filled it with people.
 Rome would never have existed had Amulius had his wish fulfilled of doing away with its founder and had tyranny not been forestalled by his death.1

 But what would a city be without citizens and walls without a garrison?
-The founder18 therefore made Rome a sanctuary for all refugees, oppressed people and slaves.
+The founder therefore made Rome a sanctuary for all refugees, oppressed people and slaves.
 The freedom that he offered each of them was such a valuable and rare reward that there could be no lack of participants in such a noble enterprise, and that was the first step towards the power of the new city.

 It was at first ruled by monarchs, though without having lost its freedom; the community was governed by the king, but in accordance with the wishes of the councillors and the people, so that historians regard it as a stain on the government of Lucius Tarquinius2 that he obeyed neither.
 He tormented the common people in the workshops of the smiths and with other labour appropriate to slaves, and his son Sextus Tarquinius,3 a prince brought up in effeminate company, was even more imprudent, causing the dynasty to lose both Crown and fatherland.

 By his audacity, Lucius Junius Brutus,4 inspired by a spirit of freedom more noble than conceited, removed the yoke of autocracy, the harshness of which had already turned the people against it, strengthened the laws and stripped the vices of their excuses, so that the nobles of that period (the cronies of Sextus Tarquinius) bitterly complained about it: The king, they said, is a human being, from whom one can ask for justice or injustice, whichever one needs.
 There is scope there for mercy and kind deeds, anger and forgiveness.
 One can then distinguish between friend and foe.
-The laws, on the other hand, are19 a deaf and implacable thing, more propitious and favourable to a poor man than to a rich and powerful one, never offering any reduction or remission of a sentence as soon as one oversteps the mark, and it would be hazardous where human faults are so numerous to defend oneself by innocence alone,5 hoping by such weighty arguments to overturn freedom entirely; but Brutus made the consuls annual6 and protected freedom in every respect.
+The laws, on the other hand, are a deaf and implacable thing, more propitious and favourable to a poor man than to a rich and powerful one, never offering any reduction or remission of a sentence as soon as one oversteps the mark, and it would be hazardous where human faults are so numerous to defend oneself by innocence alone,5 hoping by such weighty arguments to overturn freedom entirely; but Brutus made the consuls annual6 and protected freedom in every respect.

 During the whole period of its freedom Rome was indeed involved in bloody wars abroad and discord internally; but I can certainly see no other reason than freedom for the fact that the Republic nonetheless continued for so long to expand and that it was indeed servitude that brought about its downfall.